openstreams/wflow/doc/wflow_emwaq.rst

 wflow_emwaq Module
 ==================

-The wflow\_emwaq module provides a set of functions to create and link a Delft3D-WAQ or D-Emission model to a wflow model.
-The module allows to both converts static and dynamic data from wflow\_sbm to readable structure and flow data used to set up an emission or a water quality model in Delft3D (later referred to as D-Emission and D-WAQ).
+The wflow\_emwaq module provides a set of functions to create and link a Delft3Delwaq or D-Emission model to a wflow model.
+The module allows to both converts static and dynamic data from wflow\_sbm to readable structure, flow and emission data used to set up an emission or a water quality model (later referred to as D-Emission and Delwaq).

-It is an extension of the wflow\_delwaq module that only handles the surface water for a D-WAQ model.
+It is an extension of the wflow\_delwaq module that only handles the surface water for a Delwaq model.
 In addition, the script can aggregate results from wflow cells to build an emission/water quality model at the sub-catchment scale instead.
 The module has yet only been tested for wflow\_sbm but could as well be applied to other wflow models.

-Basic concepts on the structure of wflow and D-Emission/WAQ
+Basic concepts on the structure of wflow and D-Emission/Delwaq
 -----------------------------------------------------------
 The wflow\_sbm model is a fully distributed hydrologic model working on a regular grid of cells.
 Each cell is composed of several layers (or water buckets) such as open water, the unsaturated store or saturated store of the soil… (figure below) The link between each cell (or direction of the lateral water flow) is then defined according to the local drain direction map (ldd) which indicates which of the cell neighbours has the lowest elevation.

-D-Emission or D-WAQ are unstructured models.
+D-Emission or Delwaq are unstructured models.
 They are composed of unordered segments.
 Contrary to a wflow cell which contains several layers a D-Emission/WAQ segment only represent one layer, called a compartment.
 This means that one wflow cell is represented by several segments in D-Emission/WAQ: one for the open water, one for the unsaturated store, one for the saturated store… The direction of the flows in D-Emission/WAQ between each segment is defined in the pointer file.
 Contrary to wflow ldd which only needs to define the direction of lateral flows, the pointer file therefore also needs to indicate the direction of vertical flows (flows between the different layers/compartments of a same wflow cell).
 This also means that external flows coming to/out of a wflow cell (for example precipitation from the atmosphere) are defined in the pointer as flows between a segment